ImperialCollegeLondon/poetry_template/README.md

 python -m sparta_control
 ```

-At the moment, the only thing this does is printing the version information.
+At the moment, the only thing this does is print the version information.

 ## Testing SPARTA Control